 One of the story lines involves Jimmy working at his brother’s BigLaw-esque law firm, and one of his main friends is Kim Wexler, played by Rhea Seehorn.
 Kim’s story is similar to Jimmy’s — she started in the mailroom, went through law school later in life, and is now working as an associate — but unlike Jimmy she’s squeaky clean.

-Psst: Below, find some of our favorite hair accessories for work as of 2021.
+Psst: Below, find some of our favorite hair accessories for work as of 2023.
 Note that some of our long-standing favorite brands for quality, durability, comfort and styling include Ficcare and France Luxe.
-For more affordable options (which may not last as long), keep an eye out at J.Crew, Anthropologie, Ann Taylor, and J.Crew stores (including J.Crew Factory and Madewell).
+For more affordable options (which may not last as long), keep an eye out at Anthropologie, Ann Taylor, and J.Crew stores (including J.Crew Factory and Madewell).
+Also: Kat loves these flat elastics.

 Without giving away too many spoilers, it’s so inspiring to see her efforts to make partner, including a long montage where she calls every single person she knows to try to bring on her own client.
 In another scene, she does so well on her first court appearance that the opposing counsel tries to hire her.
 In general, she’s a rockstar lawyer.